hzdg/hz-core/README.md

 ## Notes
 - Every push to current develop branch will trigger a build with a latest tag.
 This tag will be pulled at every run.
 - Possibly only change one package for every new tag
+- Add `@version` jsdoc tag to show version for the component

 ## Project Structure